Best Auto-Translate Extensions for Browsers in 2026

 - DeepL — free tier text is not stored after translation per their published policy.
 Paid tiers add document handling rules.

-- Google Translate, Microsoft Translator — both have long retention policies and use submitted text to improve their models on some tiers.
+- Google Translate, Microsoft Translator — both have long retention policies and may use submitted text to improve their models on some tiers.
 Read the specific policy before sending sensitive messages.

 If you are translating client emails, legal language, or anything confidential, pick a tool that does not store text.
 Otherwise, the defaults are fine for most conversational use.